efernie/backbone-contact-example/README.md

     is very easy.
 Below you will find a set up example.

-      1. First should should have define the vars that require the express framework logic as seen above.
+      1. First you should should have define the vars that require the express framework logic as seen above.
       2. Then take the ```app``` and setup the configuration
       3. I am using Jade for the views so point it to the dir that is holdign the views.
         * When using Jade you can use a layout which holds the head information and base scripts that are required on all the